Trauma – Post Traumatic Stress Disorder

-For those suffering from Post-Traumatic Stress Disorder (PTSD) or Complex Trauma, their life challenges aren’t immediately apparent.
-If you stumble when you’re wearing a cast, those around you will understand and likely offer to help, but if you react negatively to a situation, lash out because you have PTSD, chances are NO ONE around you will understand.
+For those suffering from Post-Traumatic Stress Disorder (PTSD) or Complex Trauma, life challenges aren’t immediately apparent.
+If you stumble when you’re wearing a cast, those around you will understand and likely offer to help.
+If you react negatively to a situation or lash out because you have PTSD, chances are NO ONE around you will understand.

 PTSD can be caused by a single event or by repeated traumas which include exposure to actual imminent death or witnessing death as well as other serious injuries.
 Complex trauma (a series or long period of negative experiences) can evolve into PTSD after repeated exposure to danger or loss, combined with an inability to resolve or control the situation.
 (Courtois, C., 2009).
 Daily events such as a smell, sound or a situation can trigger a flood of feelings and behaviors.
 The intensity of the thoughts and subsequent symptoms vary according to individual pain thresholds, fear management, coping mechanisms and resilience.
 Once triggered, feelings such as panic, dizziness and obsessive and irrational thoughts may be as intense as if the individual were actually experiencing a life-threatening event.
 As a result, the reaction to the current stimuli (situation) may be at an exaggerated or inappropriate level.